Interested in becoming a Parish Councillor

 Administration of formal elections is undertaken by Wokingham Borough Council.

-If you want to stand you can obtain the necessary forms from the clerk or from:
+If you want to stand you can obtain the necessary forms from:

 The Returning Officer Wokingham Borough Council Shute End Wokingham RG40 1BN